UliX Rider - 3.5mm Review

 Soundstage

 It's hard to imagine small, in-ear speakers replicating a live music experience, where the instruments surround you, creating an immersive experience.
-But, with technological improvements, earbuds are getting better at taking the music out from between your ears and making it seem like it's coming from the world beyond.
+With technological improvements though, earbuds are getting better at taking the music out from between your ears and (seemingly) into the world around you.
 The term used to describe where the music seems to originate in space is known as the soundstage.

 The brilliant sound profile of these earbuds creates depth and range with clearly identifiable bass, mid, and treble layers in the profile.
 The result is an expansive soundscape that even the choosiest audiophiles are likely to enjoy.
 Their excellent clarity evokes a wide open space rather than sounding dense and packed in, like it's all in your head.
 This broad, expansive soundstage makes these earbuds a lot of fun to listen to.